inmhallur/reading-list/README.md

 - http://a.co/2PG5r7A (Great at Work: How Top Performers Do Less, Work Better, and Achieve More)
 - https://www.bookdepository.com/Continuous-Delivery-Jez-Humble/9780321601919 (Continuous Delivery: Reliable Software Releases through Build, Test and Deployment Automation)
 - https://www.goodreads.com/book/show/32708206-algorithms-to-live-by
+- http://a.co/c5VxFGo (The Medici Effect: What Elephants and Epidemics can teach us about innovation)

 ## Resource Mining (may be time consuming)